 How much do Chocolate Yorkies cost?

-Chocolate Yorkies usually cost anywhere from $2,000–$6,500.
+Chocolate Yorkies often cost between $2,000 and $6,500.
 Many breeders price Chocolate Yorkie puppies slightly higher than standard Yorkie pups because the coat is considered rare.
 However, as we stated above, you should be wary of breeders who actively try to breed Chocolate Yorkies to make more money.

 Have you seen a Chocolate Yorkie?